DaddyMoe/elastic-cloner-app/README.md

 ### To Build and Run the application, execute:

-If you are using Maven, EXECUTE
+If you are using Maven, To Build and Run EXECUTE:

     $ mvn package && java -jar target/cloneProperties-0.0.1-SNAPSHOT.jar

 ### Check out the service.
-    $ curl localhost:8080
+    $ curl localhost:8090
+if has been changed check application log for port and context path if any set...

 ### Build Application - Maven
     $ mvn package